anonymous-k1wi/Kiwi-K-Mixer/README.md

 Use the scroll wheel to navigate the list of tools, and select the "Kiwi-K Mixer" using the enter key.

 ### Creating a New Model
-Kiwi-K mixer edits the model currently active/selected in the EdgeTX environment.
+Kiwi-K Mixer edits the model currently active/selected in the EdgeTX environment.
 Kiwi-K Mixer will overwrite the active model when creating a new mix, so it is recommended to create a new model.
 The name and first-page settings of the model are not touched by Kiwi-K Mixer, so the process of naming the radio model and binding recievers is not changed.

 To create a new model, select the `Setup New Robot` menu option on the home page.

+Kiwi-K Mixer will first warn the user about the potential risks of overwriting radio models.

+The following page prompts the user to provide information about their robot configuration with the following options:
+`Has motor`
+`Has servo`

+The `Has motor` option is intended for robots that have a spinning KE weapon (usually a brushless motor).
+If selected, setup pages asking the user to define inputs for a throttle control and arming switch.

 ### Editting an Existing Model